sherwxcc/Note-Taking-App-with-Database/readme.md

 $ npm install
 ```

-Next, set up your own database and knex, please make sure your PostgreSQL is running and create your own `.env` file inside the directory to store your knex connection details.
+Next, set up your own database and knex, please make sure your PostgreSQL is running and create your own `.env` file inside the root directory to store your knex connection details.

 .env file example: